camillaschneier/camillaschneier.github.io/index.md

 ## Intro

-I am a Ph.D. student at UChicago studying industrial organization and applied microeconomics.
+I am a Ph.D. candidate at UChicago studying industrial organization and applied microeconomics.
 Between 2017 and 2019, I was a research assistant in macroeconomics at the Federal Reserve Bank of New York.
 Before that, I studied economics, physics, and minored in mathematics at the University of Pennsylvania.

 ## Working Papers
 [Buck Wild: The Impact of the Dollar Store on Households and Local Retail Competition](schneier_sun_dollar_store_2023_05.pdf) with Y. Sun